acquiredsecurity/forensic-timeliner/README.md

 - Exports to multiple formats (CSV, JSON, XLSX)
 - Interactive setup mode
 - Batch processing for large datasets
+  - Uses a StreamReader to read the file line by line into batches of 10k lines at a time

 ## Requirements